Change baker options#

 Single signature account

-2. Select Baking.
+2. Select Validation.

-3. Click Update baker pool.
+3. Click Update staking pool.

-screen showing all baker options
+screen showing all validator options

 • Closed for all: close the pool for all delegators.

-screen showing baker pool options
+screen showing staking pool options

-5. Review the commission rates.
+5. Review the commission rates and adjust with the sliders or type in the rate.
 Click Continue.

 7. A message says Waiting for device.
 Please connect your Ledger.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.